ngnjs/NGN/README.md

 [![Build Status](https://secure.travis-ci.org/coreybutler/NGN.png)](http://travis-ci.org/coreybutler/NGN)

 NGN is a framework for RAD development in a node.js environment.
-It provides a class structure & common functions designed as a foundation for your own applications and API's. [http://coreybutler.github.com/NGN](Please look at the documetation).
+It provides a class structure & common functions designed as a foundation for your own applications and API's.
+[Please look at the documetation](http://coreybutler.github.com/NGN).
 The [API documentation](http://coreybutler.github.com/NGN/docs) contains the root of the technical know-how.

 A lot of work has been put into NGN, but it is not production ready yet.
 Development is currently driven